 Start your morning with breakfast in the city.
 Then, go to the front of the pink church in Prešeren Square at 11 AM for a free city walking tour, which will take you through some of the main highlights of Ljubljana.
 You’ll venture through the main city squares and bridges and see many of the city’s historic buildings.
 All you’ve got to do is tip the guide at the end!

 Afterward, check out Ljubljana Castle (€7.5), which sits on a stunning viewpoint overlooking the entire city.
 Following your mini-hike, enjoy some ice cream at Cacao.
-In the afternoon, enjoy a boat ride in the canal (€8), or check out one of the city’s museums.
+In the afternoon, enjoy a boat ride in the canal (€8), try out some of the best foods in Slovenia, or check out one of the city’s museums.
 There are several art museums (National Gallery, Museum of Modern Art, etc.), the National Museum, and the Museum of Illusions, to name a few.
 In the evening, taste some Slovenian lamb dumplings or goulash.

 If You Have Extra Time

-There are several amazing day trips from Slovenia.
+There are several amazing day trips from Ljubljana that you can take.
 In one day, you can visit Predjama and Postojna.
 Predjama is a unique stone castle carved out of a cliff, located about one hour away from Ljubljana.
 Postojna Caves are located close to Predjama, and are a stunning natural highlight of Slovenia.
 Another interesting excursion is Škofja Loka, a charming medieval town located close to the capital.
 If you have a few more days, it’s worth exploring around northern and eastern Slovenia, as well as the coastal area near Piran.